Detroit Red Wings add multiple centers, defensemen on Day 2 of NHL draft

 Contact Helene St. James at hstjames@freepress.com.
 Follow her on Twitter @helenestjames.
 Read more on the Detroit Red Wings and sign up for our Red Wings newsletter.
 Her book, The Big 50: The Detroit Red Wings is available from Amazon, Barnes & Noble and Triumph Books.
 Personalized copies available via her e-mail.

-This article originally appeared on Detroit Free Press: Detroit Red Wings in NHL draft Day 2: Live updates and picks
+This article originally appeared on Detroit Free Press: Red Wings add multiple centers, defensemen on Day 2 of NHL draft